 Here are a couple of other things to remember:

 - Most, if not all the time, choose water as a beverage.
 Not only is it the best way to keep yourself hydrated on a hot day outdoors, but you’ll save yourself hundreds of calories by foregoing beverages high in sugar.
 If you must have flavor, unsweetened iced tea is your next best choice.

 - Don’t fool yourself: Deep-fried vegetables are more fat than they are vegetables.
 Lemon shakeups are more sugar than they are fruit.
 Roasted corn is a better choice for a vegetable, especially if you go easy on the butter and salt.
 A piece of fresh fruit is also a great choice: Ask at an ice cream stand that offers banana splits if they’d sell you just the banana, or find the local foods and farming exhibits, which sometimes offer complimentary apples or other produce.
 If you need a sweet icy treat, frozen bananas are healthier than ice cream.

 Chow Line is a service of the College of Food, Agricultural, and Environmental Sciences and its outreach and research arms, Ohio State University Extension and the Ohio Agricultural Research and Development Center.
 Send questions to Chow Line, c/o Martha Filipic, 2021 Coffey Road, Columbus, OH 43210-1043, or firstname.lastname@example.org.

-Editor: This column was reviewed by Dan Remley, Ohio State University Extension’s field specialist in Food, Nutrition and Wellness.
+Editor: This column was reviewed by Carol Smathers, Ohio State University Extension specialist in Youth Nutrition and Wellness.